Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 3. A one-time pin will be sent to your email or mobile phone number, which you must enter online.

-7. Pay this amount into the George Municipality FNB bank account (details below) and use the relevant vehicle licence number as a reference, eg. CAW ###### / Private number ##### WP
+8. Pay the amount due into the George Municipality, FNB Public Sector Cheque Account, Number 62869623150 (Branch Code 210554).
+Use the relevant vehicle license number as a reference such as CAW ###### / Private number ##### WP.

 CIVIL ENGINEERING SERVICES

-Administration offices (old City Hall) and Customer Services (corner York and Progress Streets) closed to the public.
+Administration offices (old City Hall) and Customer Services (corner York and Progress Streets) remain closed to the public.

 Report water leaks and burst pipes, sewerage blockages, leaks and spillages and urgent road and stormwater issues to: